jafingerhut/cljol/doc/README-gallery.md

+For any of the figures in this document, if you are reading this via Github's web site, you can click on the image, and it will show it on a page zoomed in to a larger size, and that you can scroll around up, down, left, and right.

 # Lazy sequences realized one element at a time

 For this example, it is important to configure `cljol` so that it does